KristianOellegaard/django-hvad/docs/public/faq.rst

 How do I use hvad with MPTT?
 ****************************

+.. warning:: Since version 0.5, hvad no longer uses a custom metaclass, making this
+             solution unneeded.
+Although it will not break the way it is written here, it becomes a verbose no-op and can be removed.

+             You might want to keep the manager subclassing at the end though.

 The `mptt`_ application implements Modified Preorder Tree Traversal for Django models.
 If you have any model in your project that is organized in a hierarchy of items, you should be using it.